return to homepage

 Apostles Creed

-and sits at the right hand of God,
+he ascended into heaven, and is seated at the right hand of God the Father almighty;

 I believe in the Holy Spirit,